cdpxe/CCEAP/documentation/README.md

 ## CCEAP Protocol

-The protocol contains two components: the CCEAP `main header` and `options headers` (between 0-128).
-The options headers will be attached to the main header.
+The protocol contains two components: the CCEAP *main header* and *option headers* (between 0-128).
+The option headers will be attached to the main header.

 #### Main Header

 The main header contains three 32 bit words.
-The first word contains a *Sequence Number* (8 bit), the indicator of how many options headers are attached (*Number of Options*, 8 bits), the length of the destination address (measured in bytes, called *Destination Length*, 8 bits) and an unused *Dummy* field (8 bits).
+The first word contains a *Sequence Number* (8 bit), the indicator of how many *option headers* are attached (*Number of Options*, 8 bits), the length of the destination address (measured in bytes, called *Destination Length*, 8 bits) and an unused *Dummy* field (8 bits).
 The following two words contain the *Destination Address* (can be an arbitrary ASCII value) that is padded with `X` bytes if too short for two words.

 ```
 0       8        16       24       32